Patching or Vision Therapy for Lazy Eye?

 Vision therapy works through a regimen of individually prescribed and monitored exercises aimed at developing visual skills and processing.
 The course of vision therapy sessions are typically supplemented by exercises to be done daily at home.
 The length of the program can range from several weeks to several months, depending on the severity of the diagnosis, patient compliance, and eye health.

-Speak with Dr. Nisha Chaudhari from West Orange Family Eyecare and discover how vision therapy can help you or your child with amblyopia.
-West Orange Family Eyecare serves patients in Montclair, Livingston, Newark, Bloomfield, and throughout New Jersey.
+Speak with Dr. Nisha Chaudhari from West Orange Family Eyecare and Old Bridge Eyecare and discover how vision therapy can help you or your child with amblyopia.
+West Orange Family Eyecare and Old Bridge Eyecare serves patients in Montclair, Livingston, Newark, Bloomfield, and throughout New Jersey.